greenonline/PET_Text_Scroll/README.md

 ### Use this!!!

-Tided pastable source, w/ some shortened labels, with excess (problematic for TMP) spaces removed:
+Tided, and tabulated, pastable source, w/ some shortened labels, with excess (problematic for TMP) spaces removed:

 ```none
 ;defines